AsquaredWsquared/eleos-dev-env/README.md

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Docker3.JPG">

-We need to tell Docker that we want to create a container based on our image.
+We need to tell Docker that we want to create a container based on our image and initialise our Odoo15 database.
 To do this use the following command in the terminal:

+> docker run --rm -it -v sta-odoo-data:/opt/odoo/data -p 8069:8069 --env-file=odoo.env odoo15 odoo -d odoo15 -i base --without-demo=all --load-language=en_GB

+You should see a “Modules Loaded” message.
+Now you should be able to access your new Odoo system at http://localhost:8069 and log in using the default

+> user: admin, password: admin

+When you are finished playing with the system, you can press CTRL+C on your terminal window to stop it.

 > docker run --rm -it --name=sta-odoo-dev -v sta-odoo-data:/opt/odoo/data -v sta-odoo-vscode:/opt/odoo/.vscode -v sta-odoo-custom-addons:/opt/odoo/custom_addons -v sta-odoo-home:/home/odoo -p 8069:8069 --env-file=odoo.env odoo15 bash